1999labs/side-effects-mag/articles/002-the-cdn-tax.md

 ## Who loses in the transition

-The publishers least equipped to navigate either regime — the current defensive one or the coming inclusion-fee one — are independents in the middle.
+The publishers least equipped to navigate either regime (the current defensive one or the coming inclusion-fee one), are independents in the middle.
 Too small to negotiate bilateral data deals the way Reddit, Stack Overflow, the Associated Press, and the major newspapers have already started doing.
 Too established to operate at the truly-zero-cost margins of a personal blog.
 Too dependent on ad or sponsorship revenue to absorb the bandwidth costs of being indexed for free.
 They get squeezed by the CDN tax now and excluded by the Discovery Tax later.

 The bilateral deals are the tell.
 They are not happening between AI companies and the open web.
 They are happening between AI companies and the dozen or so publishers whose archives are too large, too verifiable, or too legally aggressive to ignore.
 Reddit's reported $60M/year arrangement with Google is the shape of the future for that tier.
 The shape of the future for everyone else is to be modeled as ambient signal.